April 1st to October 31st $150 per room. 2 people per room max.

-Beginner's are absolutely welcome.
-Learn to fly fish on the green river from a drift boat on a perfect fishing get away with our instructors and guides.
+Fly fishing Green river scenic canyons from a drift boat is a perfect fly fishing get away with our expert instructors and guides.
 You do not need to know a thing about fly fishing to have success on the green river.
-Our professional Green River Fishing Guides are very patient teachers and they will give you the tools you need to become a good fly fisherman.The Green River is a unique and one of a kind river, with an estimated trout population of 12 thousand fish per mile.The Green has very consistent fishing year round.
+Our professional Green River Fishing Guides are Orvis endosed as well as being very patient teachers and they will give you the tools you need to become a good fly fisherman.The Green River is a unique and one of a kind river, with an estimated trout population of 12 thousand fish per mile.The Green has very consistent fishing year round.
 One of the most common questions that people ask me about the Green is (what is the best time of year to catch lots of fish?)
 I would have to say that the month of April offers some of the easiest fly fishing.
 The Blue-Wing-Olive May fly hatch in April can cause a feeding frenzy, making the trout exceedingly easy to catch.
 There are a lot of other times of year that the fly fishing is extremely good as well I talk more about that in my Green River Fishing Report.
 Our Knowledgeable Fly Fishing Green River Guides will make sure that you have a great day no matter when you decide to come fly fishing.

 The Green River from it's source high in the Wind River Mountains flows south across Wyoming into the Flaming Gorge Reservoir on the borders of Wyoming and Utah.
 In the very deep Red Canyon 30 miles from the border stands Flaming Gorge Dam with the river flowing crystal clear below, and at a very agreeable temperature for the trout and insect life.